beeAzul/the-market/README.md

 To activate crud on entities, we have to create controllers to manage it with the command bellow.
 This commands must be executed for all the entities: <br>
 `$ php bin/console make:admin:crud`

+route : the-market.local/admin (visible only for registered admin users.
+Add role 'ROLE_ADMIN' in the role column in user table)

 ###Creation of products page for public users

+route : the-market.local/products